 What are the school’s arrangements for assessing and reviewing the progress of pupils?

-Pupil progress is tracked and recorded against their EHCP targets and using WFS P Steps where appropriate.
+Pupil progress is tracked and recorded against their EHCP targets and using Evidence for Learning.
 Pupils’ academic work is marked regularly with work scrutiny carried out by Phase Leaders and SLT on a regular basis in order to ensure that all pupils are making appropriate progress.
 Termly pupil progress meetings are held to discuss every pupil in the school.
 Pupils have individual provision plans to focus on communication, physical, social and/or emotional targets.

 What is the school’s approach to teaching pupils with special educational needs?